 Can I Get a Tree Pod Burial: USA?

 You can have your remains interred in a biodegradable urn and planted either on private property or in a natural burial site.
 However, it depends on the state.7

 There are different funerary laws for every state, so be sure to do your research before deciding which option is right for you.

 Lasting Memorial: Using Bio Urns

-Bio urns are built are similar to body pods but less sustainable and environmentally friendly.
+Bio urns are built to be similar to body pods but less sustainable and environmentally friendly.
 Like the pods, they transform human remains (in this case: ashes) into usable substances for the plants growing above them.

 Most bio urns are composed of an urn made from biodegradable materials and a mixture of natural additives to support the tree above it in its infancy.